TomJamesBW/PodcastPlanner/UserGuide.md

 View all episodes in your RSS.com podcast:

 1. Click **Refresh Data** to fetch the latest episodes
-2. Episodes display as cards showing:
+2. Episodes display as cards in a grid layout showing:
+   - Cover image (or gradient placeholder with 📻 icon if none uploaded)
    - Episode title
    - Episode and season numbers
    - Status badge (Draft, Scheduled, or Published)
    - Processing status (Pending, Processing, Ready, or Error)
    - Publication date
-   - Cover image (if available)
+3. **Pagination**: Episodes are displayed 9 per page
+   - Use **Previous** and **Next** buttons to navigate
+   - Current page number is shown between buttons

 The list automatically refreshes after creating new episodes.